pwgbots/linny-r/README.md

 #### Updating to the latest version of Linny-R

-When a newer version has beeh released, Linny-R will prompt you to update automatically.
+When a newer version has been released, Linny-R will prompt you to update automatically.
 Click on the link in this prompt to see the release notes on GitHub and find out about new features and bug fixes.
 When you click on the _OK_ button, Linny-R will shut down its local server script, and then